HideakiHama/car-car/README.md

-Step - 2 : Open the cloned repo - cd into repo then maybe use code . in terminal Step - 3 : After it is opened, you may then look around...why not, its a beautiful file Step - 4 : In terminal run docker compose up --build, this will create all docker containers required to run the application Step - 5 : You can now open localhost:3000 to use said application Step - 6 : Go to ## Design to read about how this application is used.
+Step - 2 : Open the cloned repo - cd into repo then maybe use code . in terminal Step - 3 : After it is opened, you may then look around...why not, its a beautiful file Step - 4 : In terminal run docker compose up --build, this will create all docker containers required to run the application Step - 5 : You can now open http://localhost:3000/ to use said application Step - 6 : Go to ## Design to read about how this application is used.
+### Also note, the nav bar, works, you have to click the arrows next to the names to access the dropdown menu for each section of the nav ###

 Team: